mrapogee/MoopDOM/README.md

 # Lists

 What about lists?
-List's are tricky, because you don't want to re-render the entire list every time a new list appears, so just like with virtual diffing we use keys.
+Lists are tricky, because you don't want to re-render the entire list every time a new list appears, so just like with virtual diffing we use keys.

 ```javascript
 import {